Department of History

 Expertise Summary

-My main area of expertise is the social and political history of the contemporary (post-1945) United States.
+My main area of expertise is the political, social and cultural history of the contemporary (post-1945) United States.
 I am particularly interested in the politics of race and ethnicity in the US, crime and urban politics (with a specific focus on New York City), and the wider political and historical legacy of the 1970s, but can offer expertise on large areas of twentieth century American history.

 Teaching Summary